More about Kubernetes on AWS

 - How to choose between ECS, EKS, or plain Kubernetes

 Amazon Elastic Container Service (Amazon ECS) is a container orchestration service that runs and manages Docker containers.
 It runs clusters of virtual machines on the Amazon cloud, while managing, scaling, and scheduling groups of containers on those machines across multiple Availability Zones (AZs).

 ECS provides a convenient programmatic way to check and modify the state of your cluster, perform operations on containers, and directly access Amazon services related to your cluster, such as IAM, CloudWatch and CloudTrail.

 Advantages of Amazon ECS include:

-- Built-in security - unlike Kubernetes, Amazon ECS is secured by default, with all containers launched in a Virtual Private Cloud with isolated, secure networking.
+- Built-in security: Amazon ECS is secured by default, with all containers launched in a Virtual Private Cloud with isolated, secure networking.

-- Spot instances - because containers are immutable, you can run many workloads using Amazon spot instances (which can be shut down with no advance notice) and save 90% on on-demand instance costs.
+- Spot instances: Because containers are immutable, you can run many workloads using Amazon EC2 Spot Instances (which can be shut down with no advance notice) and save 90% on on-demand instance costs.